grgera/mist/README.md

 ## Quickstart: MI on your (X, Y)

+[2025/12] 🚀 [**MIST**](https://huggingface.co/grgera/MIST) and [**MIST-QR**](https://huggingface.co/grgera/MIST-QR) are now available on 🤗 Hugging Face!
+For a quick and easy way to integrate our models into your projects, check out the usage guides on the model pages.

+Alternatively, you can use our built-in inference wrapper.
 If you want to evaluate MI or obtain confidence intervals on your own data using the **MIST** or **MIST-QR** models described in the paper, use the `MISTQuickEstimator`.

 ### Point MI estimate with a **MIST**
 ```python